Therapy Dogs

 “Therapy dogs are not service dogs.
 Service dogs are dogs who are specially trained to perform specific tasks to help a person who has a disability.
 An example of a service dog is a dog who guides an owner who is blind, or a dog who assists someone who has a physical disability.
 Service dogs stay with their person and have special access privileges in public places such as on planes, restaurants, etc. Therapy dogs do not have the same special access as service dogs.

 It is unethical to attempt to pass off a therapy dog as a service dog for purposes such as flying on a plane or being admitted to a restaurant.”
-Taken from the AKC website: http://www.akc.org/dog-owners/training/akc-therapy-dog-program/
+Taken from the AKC website: https://www.akc.org/dog-owners/training/akc-therapy-dog-program/

 What is the first step to becoming a Therapy Dog?